 Silver Coast

-The Silver Coast (Costa de Prata) stands as an enchanting haven celebrated for its pristine beaches, quaint towns, and authentic Portuguese lifestyle.
+The Silver Coast (Costa de Prata) is an enchanting haven celebrated for its beautiful beaches, quaint towns, and authentic Portuguese lifestyle.
 Nestled between Lisbon and Porto on the Western Coast, this region boasts rugged cliffs, glistening sands, and picturesque fishing hamlets.
-Surfers will find this is one of the best spots in Europe to hone their craft, while the big waves of Nazaré tempting big-wave surfers from across the world.

 Madeira and the Azores

-Madeira and the Azores, the two autonomous islands of Portugal, are very different.
-A commonality, however, is that both have some of the most stunning landscapes you will ever see.
-From the green rolling hill of the Azores, renowned for its hot springs and incredible local cuisine, to Madeira, the perfect spot for those looking for a permanently beautiful climate, where you’ll be able to marvel at the ocean views each day, these islands are now getting the recognition they deserve.
+From the green rolling hills of the Azores, renowned for its hot springs and incredible local cuisine, to Madeira, the perfect spot for those looking for a permanently beautiful climate, where you’ll be able to marvel at the ocean views each day.
+These islands are now getting the recognition they deserve.

 South West

-Troía, close by, with its endless sandy beaches, five-star hotels, and internationally renowned restaurants, is also worth considering, particularly for property investments.
 If you are looking for one of the most up-and-coming areas in the country, where luxury properties are pushing the limits of innovation and design, then check out the South West of Portugal.

 Visa and Immigration Options When Buying Property in Portugal